-A rumor circulates that she slept with the Employee of the Month at her previous job, and so, the movie follows Zack and Vince as they battle it out to win Amy’s affection.
-The premise is not a unique one, but it also begs the question – was it inspired by real events?
+A rumor circulates that she slept with the Employee of the Month at her previous job, so the movie follows Zack and Vince as they battle it out to win Amy’s affection.
+The premise is not unique, but it also begs the question—was it inspired by a true story?
 Well, let’s find out!

-Is Employee of the Month Based on a True Story?
+Employee of the Month is a Work of Fiction

 No, ‘Employee of the Month’ is not based on a true story.
 The plot heavily focuses on the competition between colleagues, but at the same time, it also paints a pretty decent picture of the interpersonal relationships between a team.
 Since Greg Coolidge also wrote the film, the actors stated that the comedy was really the star of the show.